MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Belirtilen öğe görünür; Aksi takdirde FALSE ise TRUE.
+Belirtilen öğe görünür ise TRUE; Aksi takdirde FALSE.

 ### <a name="remarks"></a>Açıklamalar